Open-Cann/hypercerts-on-bos/readme.md

 ### **About**

+An implementation of Hypercerts using Near Protocol's Blockchain Operating System (BOS).
+Hypercerts on BOS (HoB) is a decentralized front-end stored entirely on-chain that interacts with both the Near socialDB contract as well as the Hypercert contract on Optimism to enable minting on either network.
+The entire application can be integrated into any BOS gateway deployment such as near.org, near.social, and opencann.net with a single line of code.
 BOS native Hypercerts leveraging a standardized type schema.
 Standardized fields can make Hypercerts composable with other implementations of impact certificates (e.g. to aggregate & analyze metadata like scope, dates, contributors, etc).

 Docs
 [https://www.notion.so/opencann/Hypercerts-on-BOS-a779c2abf7e54e4bb5782e569dd14419](https://www.notion.so/Hypercerts-on-BOS-a779c2abf7e54e4bb5782e569dd14419?pvs=21)